galczo5/mythical-angular/content/posts/async-pipe.md

 not-pure pipe.

-There is the implementation of the `transform` method that gets `Observable` or `Promise` object, subscribes to it in `_subscribe`, and calls method `_updateLatestValue` for every value emitted in the provided stream.
+There is the implementation of the `transform` method that gets `Observable` or `Promise` object, subscribes to it in `_subscribe`, and calls `_updateLatestValue` for every value emitted in the provided stream.

-So method `_updateLatestValue` is the most important method in the whole class.
+`_updateLatestValue` is the most important part in the whole class.

 ``` typescript
 private _updateLatestValue(async: any, value: Object): void {